-You may be looking to purchase a pavement sign in the near future, or have one already but are unclear on the legislation surrounding them.
+If you are looking to purchase a pavement sign, or have one already, you may be unclear on the legislation surrounding them.
 A common question we get asked by our customers is what, if any, permission is needed by local authorities to display a pavement sign outside their premises.
-We’ll look to tackle that question and outline what constitutes responsible usage of the ubiquitous high street sign.
+In this article, we’ll tackle this question and outline what constitutes responsible usage of the ubiquitous high street sign.

-If you are using a sandwich board or A board on your own land, such as the enclosed area in front of a shop, a terrace in front of a café or a forecourt, in most instances there is deemed consent.
-As long as there are no issues with the highways authority, you are free to use a pavement sign here.
-There are exceptions however, such as whether the sign is illuminated or not, so once again it is best to check with your local authority.
+If you are using a pavement sign on your land, such as the terrace in front of a café or a forecourt, in most instances this is deemed consent.
+This means that you are free to use a pavement sign here without approval from the local authority.
+However there are exceptions here, for example, the sign cannot be illuminated.
+To determine whether your pavement sign has deemed consent, it is best to check with your local authority.

 Conditions and guidelines set out by councils will vary, but the types of issues they may consider are: